kristenjacobs/krisp/Readme.md

 ## TODO

+- Add all the builtin functions to the env.
+- Implement (+ test) library functions to map/reduce/filter over lists.
 - Implement the logical operators + suuport boolean types.
-- Implement (+ test) library functions to map/reduce/filter over lists.
 - Extend first/rest/conj/cons to work on strings.
 - Implement concat for lists and strings in the library.